-During fiscal year 2017 (i) Louis Hernandez, Jr. did not qualify as an outside director as he was our CEO; and (ii) Mr. Westley did not qualify as an outside director due to his relationship with Blum Capital Partners, L.P.
-Accordingly neither received any compensation for their service on our board.
+During fiscal year 2019, Mr. Rosica did not qualify as an outside director because he was our CEO.
+Accordingly, Mr. Rosica did not receive any compensation for his service on our board.

 Our board's outside directors receive cash compensation as set forth below: